 Ibritumomab Tiuxetan (eye-bri-TOOM-oh-mab tye-UX-e-tan)

 Treats non-Hodgkin lymphoma.
-This medicine is a monoclonal antibody that is used with other cancer medicines.
+This medicine is part of a treatment plan that also includes rituximab.

-Zevalin Y-90, Zevalin In-111There may be other brand names for this medicine.
+Zevalin Y-90There may be other brand names for this medicine.

 How to Use This Medicine: